bruno-lang/bruno-lang.github.io/learn/index.md

 [^why-restrictions]: E.g. pure functions (the impossibility of site-effects) allow
-      to derive, reorder or memorise execution or fuse or inline expressions at compile-time; immutable value (impossibility of mutation) allows to share data without the need to copy it.
+      to derive, reorder or memorise execution or fuse or inline expressions at compile-time; immutable values (impossibility of mutation) allows to share data without the need to copy it.

 When composing systems out of restricted specific constructs (rather than